julieces/SanctuaryCity/ActualFile.md

 ```
 ![Sullivan](http://www.chicagomag.com/Chicago-Magazine/June-2017/Welcome-to-Refugee-High/hajar.jpg)

 #**Next Steps: Chicago**
 ```
 - center: [41.7795, -87.7808]
 - zoom: 8
 L.marker([41.7795, -87.7808]).actions.addRemove(S.map)
 ```
 In addition to Illinois’ current legal framework, a proposed bill entitled The VOICES Act (SB32) is pending.
 The bill would mitigate the possibility of deportation for immigrants who report domestic violence or other violent crimes to the police.
+CityKey, Chicago’s municipal ID, is now accepted as a form of identification for voter registration, and also works as a library and transit card.
 The organizations listed previously continue their operations in spite of increasing federal pressure on Chicago to comply with the Department of Justice.

 #**Oakland, U.S.A.**